Top Water ETFs for 2020

 Performance History: It's also important for an ETF to have at least a three-year performance record with assets higher than average for the category.
 This provides a performance history to review and some assurance that the fund is relatively liquid, which is vital for obtaining the best pricing in the open market.

 Low expenses: If you are comparing two water ETFs that track the same benchmark, the one with the lowest expense ratio is generally the best choice.
 This is because expenses reduce the net return for the ETF, which means low expenses generally translate to higher returns in the long run.

 Based on those criteria, we chose the top water ETFs for 2020:

 Invesco Water Resources ETF (PHO)

 This water ETF tracks the NASDAQ OMX US Water Index, which consists of 34 water stocks, most of which are mid- to large-size U.S. equities.
 The companies represented in the fund create products designed to conserve and purify water for homes, businesses, and industries listed on the U.S. exchange.
+Assets under management are $981.5 million, which makes PHO the largest water ETF on the market.
 Its expense ratio is 0.60%, or $60 for every $10,000 invested.

 First Trust ISE Water Index ETF (FIW)

-This ETF from First Trust tracks the ISE Clean Edge Water Index, which is a modified market capitalization-weighted index of the top 36 listed companies working with both potable and wastewater industry.
-Its expense ratio is 0.55%, or $55 for every $10,000 invested.
+This ETF from First Trust tracks the ISE Clean Edge Water Index, which is a modified market capitalization-weighted index of the top 34 listed companies working with the potable and wastewater industries.
+Assets under management for FIW are $482.8 million and its expense ratio is 0.55%, or $55 for every $10,000 invested.

 The Bottom Line